*EUSSET-IISI Lifetime Achievement Award*

 specifically how the nominee meets the criteria for the award

 These documents (no more than 12 pages in total) should be sent to the

-chair of the Awards Committee ([log in to unmask]).
-Nominations
+chair of the Awards Committee (Mark Ackerman <[log in to unmask]>).

-must be submitted by 30th July 2011.
-The Award will be handed over for
+Nominations must be submitted by 15th March 2019.
+The Award will be

 *The /European Society for Socially Embedded Technologies/(EUSSET,